 Basic Rolled Shortbread Cookies Recipe

-The result of this basic Rolled Shortbread Cookies recipe is a tender, rich, buttery-flavored sturdy cookie that stands great just as it is, or provides a wonderful canvas for added embellishments like a dip in chocolate or smear of frosting.
+The result of this basic Rolled Shortbread Cookies recipe is a tender, rich, buttery-flavored sturdy cookie that stands great just as it is, or provides a wonderful canvas for added embellishments. -- Like a dip in chocolate or a big smear of frosting.
 Personally, I enjoy them best plain, just as they are.
 Just pass a big cup of coffee or glass of milk to go alongside, please!

-You know those basics it's just great to have a fabulous, no-fail, go-to recipe for?
+You know those basics for which it's just great to have a fabulous, no-fail, go-to recipe?
 One that tastes amazing and you know you can count on to turn out beautifully every time?
-Like the perfect chocolate cake ... or a no-fail cheesecake ... or the best chocolate chip cookies around, perhaps.
+Like the perfect creme brulee ... or no-fail homemade lemon bars ... or the best oatmeal cookies around, perhaps.

-Well, this basic rolled Shortbread Cookies recipe is just one of those recipes!
+Well, this basic rolled Shortbread Cookies recipe is just one of those go-to recipes!

-In it's truly simplest form, traditional shortbread contain just four ingredients ~ butter, sugar, flour, and a touch of salt.
+Now in it's truly simplest form, traditional shortbread contains just four ingredients -- butter, sugar, flour, and a touch of salt.
 No flavoring.
 No leavener.
 No liquid.
 No egg.

 Which results in its classic crumbly texture.